evoheal/EPID-700/README.md

 # <p align="center">EPID 700, Fall 2023</p>

 Welcome to the course page for the City University of New York, School of Public Health: Population Health Informatics Project, Fall 2023.
-During the semester, this page will remain private and accessible only to participants in the course.

 ## Instructor
 Nash Rochman<br/>